hubertkarbowy/simplehmmpostagger/README.md

 1. Clone this repo.
 2. `make`
-3. Works.
+3. `./bigram_tagger --read-raw`.
+Works.

+# Serialization
+You can optionally use boost libraries to serialize and deserialize the tagger object.
+To use this feature, please set the SER_OPT flag in the Makefile accordingly and rebuild the project.

 # Usage

 The program is interactive and reads input from the console (you can easily tweak that to read input from options if you want).
-Just run `./bigram_tagger` and you will see this message:
+Just run `./bigram_tagger --read-raw` (or --boost-deserialize) and you will see this message:
 ```
 Simple HMM POS tagger - some data from the Brown corpus (note: below are probabilities,
 but the tagger uses logprobs):